 What is the Current Version of SSL/TLS?

-The current version of SSL/TLS is TLS 1.3, which was released in August 2018 and is now supported by most web browsers.
+The current SSL/TLS is TLS 1.3, released in August 2018 and is now supported by most web browsers.

 TLS 1.3 introduces several new features that make it more secure than previous protocol versions, such as improved encryption algorithms and better protection against replay attacks.
 It also offers better performance, which is especially beneficial for mobile users.

 The most commonly used port for SSL/TLS is 443.